Roll20/roll20-api-scripts/exaltScript/README.md

 	* onslaught : Clears onslaught status
 	* anima : Clears anima status

 As a sidenote, these chat commands are by default restricted to GM only, and can only be changed by modifying the variable "gmOnly" in the code.

-## Known issues

-Adding several tokens at the same time to the initiative tracker, where one or more are not represented by characters, **WILL** crash the script and require a reload.